axanthos/orange3-textable-prototypes/doc/widgets/extractCSV.rst

 Extract CSV displays a list of the file's headers and lets the user choose which one to use as content for the segmentation with the **Use as Content** button.
 If the file has no header it will simply display the number of the column.

+Quotation marks usually cause problems with detecting the segment position.
+If the file has quotes, the user can choose to preprocess his file with the checkbox **delete quotation marks**.

 .. _fig1:

 .. figure:: figures/extractCSV_interface.png